What Are the Benefits of Using Blue Light Therapy for Skincare?

 Blue light therapy is a popular acne treatment for people of all ages.
 What many don’t realize, however, is that dermatologists have provided blue light therapy to patients for years to prevent or remove skin cancer and achieve other essential skincare goals.

 As the uses for blue light therapy (BLT) expand, light therapy devices have become more available and affordable for home use.
 Learn what blue light therapy is and its applications and benefits for your skincare.

 Blue light therapy uses natural violet or blue light, within a specific wavelength range, to treat the skin.
-Therapy devices use light from an LED (light emitting diode) bulb to target highly specific areas.
-The light penetrates pores and hair follicles to reach the sources of skin problems, particularly acne and discoloration.
+Therapy devices use light from a light emitting diode (LED) bulb to target highly specific areas.
+The light penetrates the skin, reaching pores and hair follicles and the sources of skin problems like acne and discoloration.
 It can be used for conditions on the skin’s surface or just underneath.

 Blue light therapy is sometimes used in combination with red light therapy, which has its own applications.
 Light treatments are especially attractive for those with sensitive skin, who may experience adverse reactions to topical retinol creams or dermabrasion, for example.
 However, many people with all skin types find LED light therapy effective, affordable, and convenient.

 What Are the Health Benefits of Blue Light?

 Blue light benefits the skin in various ways.
 Research studies demonstrate its effectiveness in reducing acne.
 And, dermatologists have used blue light therapies in their practices to treat a number of conditions for many years.

 Blue LED light therapy benefits for skin include:

 One of the most significant blue light therapy benefits is its ability to reduce and prevent acne.
 Its short wavelength targets close to the skin’s surface, unlike red light, which penetrates deeper.

 So, what does blue light therapy do to your skin?
 Essentially, it works in two ways: